|

 Painting of Horace Benedict de Sassure by Jens Juel in 1778

 Horace Bénédict de Saussure was instrumental, not only in the ascent of Mont Blanc itself, but in the development of mountaineering as a sport.
-Born in 1740 to a wealthy family close to Geneva, he would become a prominent scientist of the day, with interests in botany, geology, physics and meteorology.
+Born in 1740 to a wealthy family close to Geneva, he would become a prominent scientist of the day.
+His interests included botany, geology, physics and meteorology.
 In March 1760 he made the first of many trips to Chamonix with the aim of collecting plant specimens.
 Arriving in winter, he was astonished by the snow covered landscape.
 He wrote of the uniform whiteness covering immense surfaces, punctuated only by rocky slopes too steep to hold the snow, dark forests, and the serpentine blackness of the river Arve.
 Interestingly, he also complained about the lack of accommodation – a situation that would be rapidly rectified in the following years.
 The next two decades saw the development of several grand hotels to serve the nascent tourism industry.

 Statue of Balmat and Saussure - a key figure in the history of the TMB